 Later that day, we hosted the women of Cannes Lions’ “See It Be It” for a discussion on leading by example.
 Spotify is an official partner of See It Be It, which is an initiative that addresses the gender imbalance in senior creative leadership and gives opportunities for women in the industry to elevate their careers.

-The workshop began with a conversation between Danielle Lee and Methal (an artist who worked with Spotify on I’m with the Banned, who you can learn more about here).
+The workshop began with a conversation between Danielle Lee and Methal (an artist who worked with Spotify on I’m with the Banned.
 Following the interview, SIBI participants asked questions and shared personal stories leading to thought provoking conversation among the group.

 Later, a flood of attendees headed to our Spotify X Hulu event hosted at Chateau Saint Georges in the hills high above Cannes.
 The lively evening featured panel conversations with our CMO Seth Farbman, Hulu’s CMO, Kelly Campbell, and some of the brightest influencers in the world of streaming — moderator God-is Rivera (Director, Inclusion and Cultural Resonance at VML), Grammy Award-winning artist Miguel, singer-songwriter Jessie Ware, and film and television stars Samira Wiley and Ramy Youssef.